Secretariat Building, New Delhi: History

 The 1931 series celebrated the inauguration of New Delhi as the seat of government.
 The one rupee stamp shows George V with the "asking Alexandria" and Dominion Columns.

 The planning of New Delhi began in earnest after Delhi was made capital of the British Indian Empire in 1911.
-Lutyens was assigned responsibility for town planning and the construction of Viceroy's House (now Rashtrapati Bhavan); Herbert Baker, who had practised in South Africa for two decades, 1892–1912, joined in as the second in command.
+Edwin Lutyens was assigned responsibility for town planning and the construction of Viceroy's House (now Rashtrapati Bhavan); Herbert Baker, who had practised in South Africa for two decades, 1892–1912, joined in as the second in command.
 Baker took on the design of the next most important building, the Secretariat, which was the only building other than Viceroy's House to stand on Raisina Hill.
 As the work progressed relations between Lutyens and Baker deteriorated; the hill placed by Baker in front of Viceroy's House largely obscured Viceroy's House from view on the Rajpath from India Gate, in breach of Lutyens' intentions; instead, only the top of the dome of Viceroy's House is visible from far away.
 To avoid this, Lutyens wanted the Secretariat to be of lower height than Viceroy's House, but Baker wanted it of the same height, and in the end it was Baker's intentions that were fulfilled.
 The project was contracted by Sardar Bahadur Basakha Singh Sandhu and Sardar Bahadur Sir Sobha Singh.

 After the capital of India moved to Delhi, a temporary secretariat building was constructed in a few months in 1912 in North Delhi.
 Most of the government offices of the new capital moved here from the 'Old Secretariat' in Old Delhi, a decade before the new capital was inaugurated in 1931.
 Many employees were brought into the new capital from distant parts of British India, including the Bengal Presidency and Madras Presidency.
 Subsequently, housing for them was developed around Gole Market area.

 The Old Secretariat Building now houses the Delhi Legislative Assembly.
 The nearby Parliament House was built much later, and hence was not constructed around the axis of Rajpath.
 Construction of Parliament House was begun in 1921, and the building was inaugurated in 1927.

+Since independence the complex has been used to house central government ministries and secretariats.

 Today, the area is served by the Central Secretariat station of the Delhi Metro.